 Students suspended for violation of the school's alcohol or drug policies will be re-admitted through the office of the Dean or the Principal, depending on the severity of the case.
 The student and parent/guardian must attend the re-admittance meeting.
-Prior to formally returning to school the student must present a written lab report indicating his/her negative results for alcohol or drugs (including marijuana) within the body.
-The cost of this test is the total responsibility of the student/family.
-In addition, the student must be evaluated by the school's Intervention Counselor upon return to AHS.
+Conditions of return may include alcohol or drug testing, substance abuse treatment/education, drug risk evaluation, restorative practices, loss of privileges (e.g., open campus, freedom of the building, social probation, phone use).
+The costs of drug testing will be the responsibility of the family.